maus-me/woopEssentials/README.md

     yay your should have your bot now on your discord server :)

-## This sample config shows all features disabled:
+## This sample config shows all default settings:

 ```json
 {